Benefits of 2D Modeling for River Hydraulics

-Two-dimensional (2D) hydraulic models are not new to the industry; they’ve been in use for over 25 years.
-However, older 2D models required highly experienced users and were typically used on complex projects; the technology was expensive and cumbersome.
-Now, advances in computer technology and 2D modeling engines along with increased accessibility of data mean 2D modeling has been growing in popularity in the hydraulic engineering world.
+Two-dimensional (2D) hydraulic models are not new to the industry; they’ve been in use for close to 30 years.
+However, older 2D models required highly experienced users and the technology was expensive and cumbersome so they were typically only used on complex projects.
+Recently, advances in computer technology and 2D modeling engines along with increased accessibility of data mean 2D modeling has been growing in popularity in the hydraulic engineering world.

-- Fewer modeling assumptions and less user judgment yield results that are representative of actual conditions.
+- Fewer modeling assumptions and less user judgment can yield results that are representative of actual conditions.

 - Enhanced communication with stakeholders with engaging graphics, videos of flow paths, and georeferenced results.

 - Accurate representation for complex conditions, including wide floodplains, sinuous channels, multiple channels, bends and confluences, bridge/roadway crossings, roadway overtopping, skewed roadway, tidal waterways, and bridge scour, among other conditions.

 The Federal Highway Administration (FHWA) has a strong preference for the use of 2D models over 1D models for complex waterway and/or complex bridge hydraulic analyses.
 The FHWA published the “Hydraulic Design of Safe Bridges” report which contains information.
 1D models are best suited for in-channel flows and when floodplain flows are minor.
 For extreme flood conditions, 1D models generally provide accurate results for narrow to moderate floodplain widths.

 2D models should be used when flow patterns are complex and 1D model assumptions are significantly violated.
 2D models generally provide more accurate representations of flow distribution, velocity distribution, water surface elevation, backwater, velocity magnitude, velocity direction, flow depth, and shear stress.